Strategy10 min read

 Technical SEO for e-commerce

-E-commerce sites face technical challenges other sites don't.
+E-commerce sites face technical challenges that other types of sites simply don't encounter.

 Crawl budget

-Google has limits on how many pages it will crawl per site.
-E-commerce sites with millions of pages need to be strategic:
+Google has limits on how many pages it will crawl per site during any given period.
+For e-commerce sites with millions of pages, strategic crawl budget management is essential.

 Site speed (critical)